dapr/quickstarts/8.observability/README.md

     includeBody: true
 ```

-This configuration definition will enable Dapr to do tracing.
+This configuration file enables Dapr tracing.
 Deploy the configuration by running:

 `kubectl apply -f ./deploy/tracing.yaml`

 ## Deploy Zipkin to the cluster and set it as the tracing provider

-In this sample Zipkin is used as the underlying tracing system.
+In this sample Zipkin is used for tracing.
 Examine [*./deploy/zipkin.yaml*](./deploy/zipkin.yaml) and see how it includes three sections:

 1. A **Deployment** for Zipkin using the *openzipkin/zipkin* docker image.
 2. A **Service** which will expose Zipkin internally as a ClusterIP in Kubernetes.
 3. A **Component** that defines Zipkin as the tracing provider for Dapr.

-Deploy to your cluster by running:
+Deploy Zipkin to your cluster by running:

 `kubectl apply -f ./deploy/zipkin.yaml`